tus/tus-v2/draft-tus-httpbis-resumable-uploads-protocol.md

 ## draft-tus-httpbis-resumable-uploads-protocol-01

-* Clients auto-retry 404 is no longer allowed and servers now need to explicitly request upload offset 0.
+* Clients auto-retry 404 is no longer allowed.

 # Acknowledgments
 {:numbered="false"}